 The most common effect of anatomic LLI is rotation (twist) of the pelvis – often referred to as pelvic torsion.
-Knutson explains that in the standing position, the weight of the body in the pelvis (on the short leg side) induces a downward force towards the feet.
-With asymmetry of the leg-lengths, the pelvis, being pushed down on the femoral head (hip), must then rotate or torsion.
+Knutson explains that the body’s weight in the pelvis (on the short leg side) induces a downward force towards the feet in the standing position.
+With asymmetry of the leg-lengths, the pelvis, being pushed down on the femoral head (hip), must rotate or torsion.

 Here you can see a very clear LLI on the left side.
-The result is a downward force toward the left femoral head of the hip, with a right torsion or twist through the pelvis.
-This would mean that your pubic bone (green dot) would be visualised to the right of your gluteal fold (white dotted line) on x-ray.
+The result is a downward force toward the left femoral head of the hip, with a right torsion or twists through the pelvis.
+This would mean that your pubic bone (green dot) would be visualized to the right of your gluteal fold (white dotted line) on x-ray.

-The amount of pelvic torsion from this left LLI is measured by the distance between pubic symphysis joint and gluteal fold; illustrated by the green arrow.
+The amount of pelvic torsion from this left LLI is measured by the distance between the pubic symphysis joint and the gluteal fold, illustrated by the green arrow.